-- The right to receive a Notification of Privacy Practices (NPP); - The NPP is expected to be given to Medicaid members to sign when they first visit a new healthcare provider. - The right to obtain a copy of their PHI; - Once a request is received by the provider in writing, a copy of the medical records must be produced within 30 days. - The right to request correction to errors in their PHI; Any request to change a health record must be submitted in writing. - The right to ask and obtain from a provider, to whom PHI was disclosed; If requested, a provider is required to give information about who has received an - individual's health data over the past six years.The right to request restrictions on how their PHI is used or disclosured. - The right to request restrictions on how their PHI is used or disclosed; Individuals have the right to restrict sharing of their health data for certain purposes other than treatment, payment, or healthcare operations.
+- The right to receive a Notification of Privacy Practices (NPP) - The NPP is expected to be given to Medicaid members to sign when they first visit a new healthcare provider.

+- The right to obtain a copy of their PHI - Once a request is received by the provider in writing, a copy of the medical records must be produced within 30 days. - The right to request correction to errors in their PHI - Any request to change a health record must be submitted in writing. - The right to ask and obtain from a provider, to whom PHI was disclosed; If requested, a provider is required to give information about who has received an individual's health data over the past six years. - The right to request restrictions on how their PHI is used or disclosed - Individuals have the right to restrict sharing of their health data for certain purposes other than treatment, payment, or healthcare operations.
 Individuals may dictate to whom their health information can be shared, such as family members, friends, caregivers, legal representatives, or other entities.